Code-the-Dream-School/node-essentials/assignments/assignment6-pg-prisma.md

 ## Assignment Overview
 In this assignment, you will transform your existing PostgreSQL application (from Assignment 6a) to use Prisma ORM instead of raw SQL queries.
 You'll gain better type safety, autocomplete, and maintainability while keeping the same functionality.

+Be sure to create an assignment6b branch before you make any new changes.
+This branch should build on top of assignment6a, so you create the assignment6b branch when assignment6a is the active branch.

 **Prologue:**
 Right now you are using raw SQL queries with the `pg` library to interact with your PostgreSQL database.
 For this assignment, you want to replace all raw SQL queries with Prisma ORM methods, while maintaining the same functionality including password hashing and global user_id storage.
 The REST calls your application supports should still work the same way, so that your Postman tests don't need to change.